 “This enables us to see the motion of the heart.
-If we spot an area of the heart muscle that looks normal at rest but does not contract normally after exercise, this indicates there is a problem with blood flow to that area,” says Dr. Rocco.
+If we spot an area of the heart muscle that looks normal at rest, but does not contract normally after exercise, this indicates there’s a problem with blood flow to that area,” says Dr. Rocco.

 Nuclear stress imaging

 Instead of echocardiography, a stress imaging test can be done using a nuclear tracer injected intravenously.
 The tracer, which is not iodine-based and will not cause an allergic reaction, is taken up by the heart and reveals the pattern of blood flow to the muscle.

 “An abnormality that appears after the heart is stressed by exercise suggests that the flow of blood to that area is compromised.
 An abnormality present both before and after exercise generally indicates scar tissue or prior heart attack,” he says.

 In order for a stress test to be useful, the patient must be able to achieve a high heart rate (85% of predicted maximum).
 In someone who is very elderly or has a medical condition that prevents this extent of exercise, medications can be given intravenously to achieve the desired result.